-Progress reports will be due at specific dates after the project start date has been determined.
-After the first progress report due date has been established, subsequent progress reports will be due at 4-month intervals.
-These reports will, at a minimum, include a summary of completed activities, planned activities during the next project phase, and an up-to-date financial report and the status of matching funds.
+A Progress Report will be due at a specific date after the project start date has been determined.
+This report will, at a minimum, include a summary of completed activities, planned activities during the next project phase, and an upto-date financial report and the status of matching funds.
 In addition, performance measures obtained during the reporting period must be included.
 The performance measure chart in the appendix is a minimum guide.
 If your project will meet these outputs and outcomes, please include them in your application.
 If your project can make use of other ARC performance measures, include them in your application.
 See "Performance Measures" and "Guidance for Performance Measures for ARC Projects."

-A final report will be due at the end of the project no later than July 15, 2015.
+In addition to the Progress Report, a final report will be due at the end of the project, and no later than July 15, 2015.
 This report will include a final financial report, full details of activities conducted, and all applicable information compiled as part of the project, status of matching funds, including evaluation of the success of the project and ARC Performance Measures (outputs and outcomes) met.